Haltermann Carless is a specialty chemical company offering a wide range of high-quality products to selected markets and applications.

 - Comprehensive application service support

 Early focus on specialty products and services

-The foundation for todays’ specialties business was laid already in 1953.
-Back then, Haltermann realized that his company would be unable to withstand the competition of the major, multi-national organisations in the fuel sector in the long-term.
+The foundations for todays’ specialties business were laid back in 1953.
+Haltermann realised that his company would be unable to withstand the competition of the major, multi-national organisations in the fuel sector over the long-term.
 Thus, he decided to focus on specialty products and services.

-In practice, this was acknowledged by a systematic and gradual approach.
-At the production site Hamburg-Wilhelmsburg, Germany, the distillation columns for benzenes and tar acids were upgraded, continuous refining equipment was built on the basis of in-house designs and sodium was introduced as a reagent in the desulfurisation of white spirit.
-To meet the growing demands of aromatics he reached out to a new process from the USA: aromatics produced in a petrochemical process providing high purity and low odour – important characteristics for the customers of such solvents.
+This was implemented using a systematic and gradual approach.
+At the production site Hamburg-Wilhelmsburg, Germany, the distillation columns for benzenes and tar acids were upgraded.
+Continuous refining equipment was built based on in-house designs and sodium was introduced as a reagent in the desulfurisation of white spirit.
+To meet the growing demands for aromatics he introduced a new process from the USA: aromatics produced in a petrochemical process providing high purity and low odour – important characteristics for the customers of such solvents.